WGN-TV: WB affiliation (1995–2006)

-During the latter half of the 1990s, most of The WB's remaining national coverage gaps began to be filled through standalone affiliations with UPN charter affiliates, leftover independents and former noncommercial stations as well as dual affiliations with various existing network outlets (mainly UPN stations) within the top-100 media markets, and through the September 1998 launch of The WeB (subsequently renamed The WB 100+ Station Group), a packaged feed of WB network and syndicated programs provided to participating cable-based affiliates in the 110 smallest markets.
-In January 1999, Time Warner and Tribune mutually agreed to stop relaying WB programming over the WGN superstation feed effective that fall; when this move took effect on October 6, the WGN national feed replaced The WB's prime time and children's program lineups, respectively, with movies and syndicated programs.
-By 2002, game shows and additional talk and reality series had been added to the station's schedule, while syndicated animated series were added on weekend mornings.
-WGN-TV—which continued to carry the network locally—began clearing the entire WB network schedule in September 2004, when it assumed the rights to the Kids' WB lineup from WCIU-TV, effectively becoming the sole remaining station in the Chicago market to run cartoons on weekday afternoons.
-WGN continued to carry Kids' WB's remaining Saturday morning lineup (which initially aired on a tape-delayed basis on Sunday mornings), after The WB replaced the block's two-hour weekday afternoon slot with the Daytime WB rerun block in January 2006.
+During the latter half of the 1990s, most of The WB's remaining national coverage gaps were filled through standalone affiliations with UPN charter affiliates, leftover independents, and former noncommercial stations, as well as dual affiliations with existing network outlets—mainly UPN stations—in the top-100 media markets, and through the September 1998 launch of The WeB—subsequently renamed The WB 100+ Station Group—a packaged feed of WB network and syndicated programs provided to participating cable-based affiliates in the 110 smallest markets.
+In January 1999, Time Warner and Tribune mutually agreed to stop relaying WB programming over the WGN superstation feed, starting from that year's fourth quarter; this move took effect on October 6 and the WGN national feed replaced The WB's prime time and children's lineups, respectively, with movies and syndicated programs.
+By 2002, game shows, and talk and reality series, had been added to the station's schedule, while syndicated animated series were added on weekend mornings.
+WGN-TV—which continued to carry the network locally—began clearing the entire WB network schedule in September 2004, when it assumed the rights to the Kids' WB lineup from WCIU-TV, effectively becoming the sole station in the Chicago market to run cartoons on weekday afternoons.
+WGN continued to carry Kids' WB's remaining Saturday morning lineup, which initially aired in January 2006 on a tape-delayed basis on Sunday mornings, after The WB replaced the block's two-hour weekday-afternoon slot with the Daytime WB rerun block.